Literal92/weather-app/README.md

 - Define actions, reducers, and effects to handle fetching weather data and updating the state accordingly.
 - Use selectors to retrieve specific weather data from the state.

-### Unit Testing and Test Coverage

-- Write unit tests using Angular's testing frameworks (e.g., Jasmine, Karma).
-- Aim for a high level of test coverage to ensure code reliability and maintainability.

 ### Performance Optimization

 - Optimize the application's performance by lazy-loading modules, using code splitting, and optimizing network requests.